-Turmalina has a 3,000 tonnes per day ("tpd") CIP process facility with three lines of grinding mills, only one of which (Mill #2) is operated for current production volumes of 1,200 tpd.
+Turmalina processing facility has three lines of grinding mills, only one of which (Mill #2) is operated for current production volumes of 1,200 tpd.
 A second mill is fully operational (Mill #1) and is able to process 700 tpd.
-This second mill is for backup when the mine has extra mill feed or when Mill #2 is shut down for maintenance.
-Studies are underway to both optimize the operation of the mill with the objective of enhancing gold recovery, which currently averages approximately 89%.
-Other studies seek to find opportunities to fill the unused capacity via brownfield exploration and remnant mining.
+The other mill is for backup when the mine has extra mill feed or when Mill #2 is shut down for maintenance.
 From 22 April until 7 May, 2015, the 1,200 tpd Mill #2 was down for a scheduled maintenance of two weeks to install new bearings and to carry out certain improvements in design.
 With the modifications carried out and the new bearings installed, we expect future bearing changes only once every three years.
-While the Mill #2 is down for maintenance, the team is carrying out various preventive maintenance tasks including refurbishing mill discharge pumps, cyclones and trammel, as well as carrying out non-destructive tests on the pinion shaft.
-During this downtime, the 700tpd throughput of Mill #1 has reduced the impact of the stoppage.
-Once the Mill #2 is back in operation, we intend to use both the mills to process the 2,500 tonnes of stockpiled ore.
+While the Mill #2 was down for maintenance, the team carried out various preventive maintenance tasks.
+During this downtime, the 700tpd throughput of Mill #1 reduced the impact of the downtime.